mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 n Switch
 ^^^^^^^^

 By default, $read will evaluate the text it reads as if it was mSL code.
 To prevent this behavior you must use the n switch.
 Throughout this article we will ALWAYS use that switch.
-Improper use of the $read() identifier without the ‘n’ switch could leave your script highly vulnerable.
+Improper use of the $read() identifier without the 'n' switch could leave your script highly vulnerable.

 Reading A Random Line
 ^^^^^^^^^^^^^^^^^^^^^